nortikin/sverchok/docs/nodes/svg/svg_document.rst

 Inputs
 ------

-- File Path: Folder where de SVG file will be placed.
+- Folder Path: Folder where de SVG file will be placed.
+- Template Path: File to use as template.
 - SVG Objects: Objects to add to the document.

 Options
 -------

+- Live Update: When enabled the output file will be rewritten with any change in the data flow that leads to the node.
 - Units: Document units.
-This will affect all the input SVG Objects and numerical properties (Document Width and Height, Stroke Width, Font Size...)
+This will affect all the input SVG Objects and numerical properties (Element Size, Stroke Width, Font Size...)
 - Name: Name of the output file.
 - Width: Document width
 - Height: Document height